 Each site benefits from trained staff and has dedicated anti-pollution equipment adapted to the surrounding environment - onshore, offshore, or sensitive environment- to remedy in case of emergency situations and to promote a rapid response.

 Each subsidiary has an Emergency Antipollution Plan to assess accident scenarios and define the rules and intervention resources.
 We regularly carry out large scale exercises to assess our level of responsiveness and our capacity to manage a crisis.
 We have taken out assistance contracts with specialised international providers or with our local partners.
-Our objective is to minimise as much as possible any risks to the Environment, while ensuring we have rapid and effective response resources in the event of an accident.
+Our objective is to minimise as much as possible any risks, while ensuring we have rapid and effective response resources in the event of an accident.

 Double expertise, proximity and accountability: the keys of an effective HSE policy